 I feel privileged to pass along to students what I have learned from many years of playing the violin professionally and studying with some of the best teachers in the world.
 I have more than 25 years of experience in professional orchestras and various chamber groups, and I have played with a long roster of famous soloists.

-I customize etudes and repertoire for each student, and I prepare for lessons.
-I’ve spent many years analyzing and studying the technical challenges of learning the violin.
+I customize etudes and repertoire for each student, and I prepare for lessons, specifically analyzing the music my students are studying.
+Along with playing the violin for many years, my background in literary criticism and writing has given me a skill set to dissect the process of learning the violin.
 The benefit for students is less frustration and time saved learning the instrument.
-I strive to find music that engages students’ interests.
-I spend a considerable amount of time teaching students exactly HOW to practice.
+I strive to find music that engages students’ interests and spend a considerable amount of time teaching students exactly HOW to practice.

 Students receive emails frequently with additional resources to reinforce technical and musical concepts.
 I also send monthly emails to parents and students to help broaden musical horizons, including advising about music camps, competitions, and upcoming concerts in the Bay Area.